John-Steve-C/OS-Homework/practice-1/coroutine/README.md

 - [x] co_status

 * Note: Actually, `co_wait` and `co_waitall` is unnecessary in 1-to-N model.
 (One thread to several coroutines) Think why.

+When read/write coroutine, we need to lock

+We only have one pool, but many threads